sachman/RandomCodeSnippets/README.md

 # Random Code Snippets in C
-The repo contains code files which are independant from each other, each solving a purposes, big or small.
+The repo contains code files which are independant of each other, each solving a purpose, big or small.